Nonfiction 25th Anniversary

-Goucher's graduate program in Creative Nonfiction has been producing successful graduates for 20 years.
-Join us as we celebrate two decades of achievement.
+Goucher's graduate program in Nonfiction has been producing successful graduates for 25 years.
+Join us as we celebrate two and a half decades of achievement.

 "I realized my purpose was to help people, and my passion was grammar and writing," says Porscha Burke M.F.A. ’17.
 "When I pulled those together, the answer to my prayers was to use my love of grammar to help people who have important things to say, say them in a way that will expand their audience, expand their reach."